operantnetworks/ndn-ind/android-native/INSTALL-android.md

 ## Unity on Android

-To use libndn-cpp.so in your Unity on Android project, copy libndn-cpp.so to the subfolder Assets/Plugins/Android of your Unity project folder.
+To use libndn-ind.so in your Unity on Android project, copy libndn-ind.so to the subfolder Assets/Plugins/Android of your Unity project folder.
 (Create this folder if it doesn't exist.)